Primary Image

 Cut-Off Scores

-• A score of 25 or better is associated with normal orientation, comparable to a 75 or better on the Galveston Orientation and Amnesia Test (GOAT)
+• A score of 25 or greater is associated with normal orientation, comparable to a score of 75 or greater on the Galveston Orientation and Amnesia Test (GOAT)

 Normative Data